 The withdrawal agreement covers provisions on the transitional arrangements.
-The withdrawal agreement’s entry into force on 30 March 2019 would signal the beginning of a transitional period that lasts until 31 December 2020.
+The withdrawal agreement’s entry into force would signal the beginning of a transitional period that lasts until 31 December 2020.
 The period can be extended by a maximum of two years.
 During the transitional period, the UK would comply fully with the Treaties of the European Union, EU law and the EU’s existing international agreements but could no longer be involved in the EU’s decision making.

 If the withdrawal agreement enters into force, everything will continue as before until at least the end of 2020.
 During this time, the EU and the UK will negotiate on their future relationship and arrangements.

 The UK has not yet adopted the withdrawal agreement and the risk of a no-deal Brexit seems have increased.
 Consequently, the European Commission and the Member States are preparing for the possibility of the UK becoming a country outside the EU, a so-called third country.
 This would mean that the UK is no longer subject to EU law.